bobbyngo/MonopolyGame/Milestone3/README.md

 * When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
 Try Catch statements will be implemented later.
 * If a player does not own any properties, entering invalid property index will cause the program to crash
-* If programme is not in fullscreen then board may glitch
+* If programme is not in fullscreen then board may glitch.